 How you design a survey or a form will affect the answers you get.
-This includes the language you use, the order of the questions, and of course the default values and ranges you use.
+This includes the language you use, the order of the questions, and, of course, the survey scale: the default values and ranges you use.

-Surveys, of course, provide a great source of insight into your visitors’ attitudes.
+Surveys are a great source of insight into your visitors’ attitudes.
 Certain surveys also allow you to compare yourself with the competition.
-But as Jared Spool of UIE put it in a recent talk, because of nuances in survey design, cross-company comparison may not be that easy:
+But as Jared Spool notes, the nuances of survey scale design adds challenges:

 So what can you do to get accurate data?
-It starts with understanding some of the differences and shortcomings in different types of survey responses.
+It starts with understanding some of the differences and shortcomings of survey scales.

 When designing surveys, there tend to be three different models for survey response scales:

 Dichotomous scales have two choices that are diametrically opposed to each other.
-Some examples would be:
+Some examples:

-There’s no chance for nuance in a response, and there’s no way for a respondent to be neutral.
+There’s no nuance, and there’s no way for a respondent to be neutral.
 But there’s actually a lot of value in the lack of a neutral option.

-Rating scales are probably what you’re most familiar with.
-“On a scale of 1–10, how satisfied were you with our service today?”
+You’re probably most familiar with rating scales (e.g., “On a scale of 1–10, how satisfied were you with our service today?”

 The three most common rating scales are:

 Is there a difference in the outcome based on which scale you choose?
 Totally.
-There’s more variance in the larger scales, so the norm is to use the Likert scale.
+There’s more variance in larger scales, which has made the Likert scale the most common survey scale.

-The most common, then, is the Likert scale.
-Dr. Rob Balon advises to “always use the 1–5 scale with 5 being the positive end and 1 being the negative end.
+Dr. Rob Balon advises to “always use the 1–5 scale, with 5 being the positive end and 1 being the negative end.
 NEVER use 1 as the positive end.”

-Another great point from Jared Spool’s talk is on Likert Scales, one of the most commonly used in survey design.
-He actually rails against the labels we use on the scales (satisfied and dissatisfied) instead of the scale itself:
+Another great point from Spool’s talk touches on Likert Scales.
+He rails against the labels we use on scales (satisfied and dissatisfied) instead of the scale itself:

-So even if satisfied and dissatisfied are “common practices,” they may not be “best practices.”
-Especially in user experience research, where you’re really trying to delight customers, not just satisfy them.
+So even if satisfied and dissatisfied are “common practices,” they may not be “best practices”—especially in user experience research.
+You’re trying to delight customers, not just “satisfy” them.

-Semantic differential scales are used to gather data and “interpret based on the connotative meaning of the respondent’s answer.”
-These two usually have dichotomous words at either end of the spectrum.
-They generally measure more specific attitudinal responses, such as the following:
+Semantic differential scales gather data and “interpret based on the connotative meaning of the respondent’s answer.”
+These scales usually have dichotomous words at either end of the spectrum.

-According to Dr Rob Balon, CEO of The Benchmark Company, “ironically, when you factor analyze SD scales, they basically break out into two factors: positive and negative.
+According to Balon, “Ironically, when you factor analyze SD scales, they basically break out into two factors: positive and negative.
 There is really no need for seven steps.”

-It depends what type of data you want.
+It depends on the type of data you want.

-Dichotomous scales (“yes” vs “no”) are great for precision in your data, but they don’t allow for any sort of nuance in respondents’ answers.
-For instance, asking if a customer was happy with the experience (yes or no), gives you almost no insight into if you’re improving experiences for the average customer.
+Dichotomous scales (“yes” vs. “no”) are great for precise data, but they don’t allow for nuance in respondents’ answers.
+For instance, asking if a customer was happy with an experience (yes or no), gives you almost no insight into how to improve the experience for an average customer.

-Something like a Likert Scale or an NPS could be better for that because of the increased range of the scale.
-Although, and this is a big point, Jared Spool said, “Anytime you’re enlarging the scale to see higher-resolution data it’s probably a flag that the data means nothing.”
+A Likert Scale or Net Promoter Score (NPS) is better for that task because of its increased range.
+Although—and this is a big point—says Spool, “Anytime you’re enlarging the scale to see higher-resolution data, it’s probably a flag that the data means nothing.”

-I think, then, that the more quantifiable the information is (behavior questions for instance), the smaller the range should be.
-When you want to measure attitudes or feelings, using 5 or 7 point semantic differential scale is a good strategy.
-Likert scales (satisfied vs dissatisfied) are a little generic for attitudes, and as SurveyGizmo said, “semantic differential questions are posed within the context of evaluating attitudes.”
+The more quantifiable the information is (behavior questions, for instance), the smaller the range should be.
+When you want to measure attitudes or feelings, using a 5 or 7 point semantic-differential scale is a good strategy.
+Likert scales (satisfied vs. dissatisfied) are a little generic for attitudes, and, as SurveyGizmo said, “semantic differential questions are posed within the context of evaluating attitudes.”

-There’s also something an old technique known as a Guttman scale that puts a twist on either dichotomous or Likert scales.
-What you do is ask a series of questions that build on each other and escalate in intensity.
+There’s also an older scale, the Guttman scale, that puts a twist on dichotomous and Likert scales.
+You ask a series of questions that build on each other and escalate in intensity.
 Here’s a great example from changingminds.org:

 This can be a useful tool for measuring satisfaction.

 Developed by S.S.
-Stevens and published in a 1946 paper, there are 4 types of
+Stevens and published in a 1946 paper, there are four types of these scales:

-Ordinal scales are numbers that have an order, like “a runner’s finishing place in a race, the rank of a sports team and the values you get from rating scales used in surveys or questionnaires like the Single Ease Question.” (source)
+Ordinal scales are numbers that have an order, like “a runner’s finishing place in a race, the rank of a sports team, and the values you get from rating scales used in surveys or questionnaires like the Single Ease Question.”

-With ordinal scales, if you’re asking on a scale of 1–5 how satisfied a customer was, a 4 doesn’t necessarily mean they’re twice as satisfied as a 2.
+With ordinal scales, if you’re asking a customer how satisfied they were on a scale of 1–5, a 4 doesn’t necessarily mean they were twice as satisfied as a 2.
 The difference between a 1 and a 2 isn’t necessarily the same as the difference between a 4 and a 5.

-Interval scales are when we can establish equal distances between ordinal numbers—for example, when we measure temperature in degrees Fahrenheit.
-The difference between 19 and 20 degrees is the same as 80 and 81.
+Interval scales establish equal distances between ordinal numbers—for example, when we measure temperature in Fahrenheit.
+The difference between 19 and 20 degrees is the same as between 80 and 81.

 The classic stance, from S.S.
 Stevens, is that you can’t compute means on anything other than interval data.
 As Sauro explained it, “he said that you can’t add, subtract much less compute a mean or standard deviations on anything less than interval data.”
 Sauro continues:

-However, the other argument set forth by Frederick Lord (inventor of the SAT) says you can.
+However, the other argument, set forth by Frederick Lord (inventor of the SAT), says you can.
 According to him, it doesn’t matter where the numbers come from, you can work with them the same way.
-Jeff Sauro gave a great example of this…
+Jeff Sauro gave a great example:

 Here are 6 task times (ratio data):